rufusraghunath/rufusraghunath.github.io/_posts/2017-02-15-code-sharing:-classes-vs-prototypes.md

 Code Sharing: Classes vs. Prototypes
 ===========

 I originally wrote this article for students at <a href="http://www.codefirstgirls.org.uk/">Code First: Girls</a> London.
-You may find it useful if you are interested in prototypal inheritance and JavaScript in general, and have some experience with classial inheritance.
+You may find it useful if you are interested in prototypal inheritance and JavaScript in general, and have some experience with classical inheritance.
 The article assumes some Ruby knowledge, but experience in any classical language (Java, C#, etc.) should translate well.

 Introduction
 ---------